joelzamboni/joelzamboni.com/content/posts/ai-skills-for-teens-practical-guide.md

 Every parent worries about their kids' future.
 With AI changing everything, that worry has a new dimension: What if the skills we're teaching become obsolete?
 What if the careers we're preparing them for don't exist?

 Here's what I've learned: The skills that matter most aren't about beating AI.
 They're about becoming irreplaceably human while knowing how to use AI as a powerful tool.
 These are skills that compound over time and transfer across any field.

+For context on how AI is reshaping work more broadly, see [The Great Simplification: How to Thrive When Most Jobs Become Prompts](/posts/the-great-simplification/), and for a deeper look at why specialized AI tools matter, check out [Why We Need AI Agents: The Answer is Still 42](/posts/ai-agents-answer-42/).

 ## The Essential Five Skills